Shreyasvaidya/Open-CV-Summer-Challenge/README.md

   <li>Sklearn</li>
   <li>Other than that, we use the Tesseract OCR engine.
 Installing the engine for the respective OS(with language support of Hindi) and Python library Pytesseract is required.</li>
 </ul>
+  * You can download all the required libraries using the below phython code:

+    !pip install -r dependencies.json

 <h3> Usage </h3>
 <ol>